tikmatrix/tiktok-matrix/README.md

 - Minute-level task scheduling: Automate tasks with minute-level precision.
 - Import/export accounts.
 - Custom functionality: Add any feature on request.
-- Multilingual support: TikMatrix supports EN/RU/CN.
+- Multilingual support: TikZenX supports EN/RU/CN.
 Note: The TikTok app on the phone must be in English for all features to work properly.

 ⚙️Requirements: